jsingh126/VCD-EDGE-FWrule-Terraform/README.md

 |----------|---------|------------------|---------------------------|-------------------|-----------|
 | 1        | Https   | any              | 192.168.0.1, 192.168.0.10 | 443               | TCP       |

-5. But you can sepcifiy multiple IP addresses or ports if they are in a sequence :
+5. But you can sepcifiy range of IP addresses or ports:

 | sequence | Name    | source_addresses | destination_addresses     | destination_ports | protocols |
 |----------|---------|------------------|---------------------------|-------------------|-----------|